myrne/jumpstart-black-coffee/readme.md

   * creates an empty .coffee file named after the module in both src/ and test/.
   * adds files, and commits with the commit-message you have chosen
   * pushes the repository to GitHub

-Note that running `make jumpstart` afterwards is entirely optional.
+Running `make jumpstart` afterwards is entirely optional.
 You could also decide to customize the generated Makefile before running the command.

+During development, you can make use of the following commands.

+  * `make build` -- compiles all .coffee files in src/ and outputs into lib/.
+  * `make watch` -- watches src/ for changes, and compiles any changed .coffee file to lib/.
+  * `make test` -- runs local

+These commands require the dev dependencies to be installed.
+You can do so with `npm install`.

 See also the [Jumpstart documentation](https://github.com/meryn/jumpstart).